luluzhou1/alinush.github.io/_posts/2024-06-13-Keyless-blockchain-accounts-on-Aptos.md

 {: .todo}
 Designed to preclude that problem: pepper service has got your back.

+### But this is not decentralized, right?

+{: todo}
+The design **is** decentralized: prover service can be de-centralized, so can pepper-service.
+The current deployment is not there yet, but will be.

+### But this is not privacy preserving, right?

+{: todo}
+Same: design **is**, but prover & pepper services are not yet privacy-preserving.

 ### What if this takes off?
 Won't Google own us all?

+### TODO
+2 out of 3 across same email but different providers
+2 out of 3 across same provider but your friends' emails securing $1,000 dollars vs. $1,000,000 dollars -- kind of like adding mfa in Web2

 -->